 Sometimes it works.
 Sometimes it doesn’t.
 When it doesn’t, we just laugh amongst ourselves, and hope that one day that person discovers his or her own blissification.

+Our baby girl loves to paint and created this blissful scene of blooming spring flowers on one of the grayest days in February.
 How many of you remember Dick Van Dyke singing and dancing to Put on a Happy Face in the original film version of Bye Bye Birdie?
 I do.
 In an effort to cheer up a friend who’s “down in the dumps”, he encourages her to “spread sunshine all over the place, just put on a happy face!”

 When I’m in a great mood, I guess I can’t help but smile.
 When I’m walking through my day, passing total strangers on the street on the walk from my car to the office, or from my office to the car, or from my office to the Arcade in downtown Nashville to mail a letter or pick up a quarter pound of nuts or a batch of sushi, I suppose I toss that smile at everyone I pass, because nine times out of ten, I get a big, sweet smile in return.